In and around Lustleigh

 Probably one of Dartmoor’s best kept secrets – take a left turn immediately outside of the front door and follow the footpath under the old railway bridge and past the cricket field.
 Wreyland is a hidden gem of amazing thatched properties dating back many centuries.
 The thatched cottage, known as Wreyland Manor was built in the 14th Century and was where early manorial courts were held.
 Cecil Torr’s family owned properties here, including Yonder Wreyland where “Small Talk at Wreyland” was written.

-A short walk up Mapstone Hill will take you to this large panstone – it has a hollow on the top to collect water.
+A short walk from the holiday home up Mapstone Hill will take you to this large panstone – it has a hollow on the top to collect water.

-On the village green closeby the cottage, was erected as a memorial to Henry Tudor.
+On the village green, standing in front of the holiday cottage, this fine Dartmoor cross was erected as a memorial to Henry Tudor.
 It is made of stone with a Maltese Cross head and a chamfered shaft on an octagonal base.

 The Bishop’s Stone

-On the outskirts of the village near the railway, an octagonal block of granite with a coat of arms carved into its front face.
+On the outskirts of Lustleigh near the railway, an octagonal block of granite with a coat of arms carved into its front face.

 A lovely area of 133 hectares, lies just North West of the village, and has been designated a Special Area of Conservation.
 It is well worth the effort of walking up onto the Cleave (which means “cliff”) and along to Hunter’s Tor, from where one can gaze over to Manaton and further to the spectacular views of the moor beyond.
 Alternatively the woodlands and River Bovey below provide enchanting riverside walks